 - The ParaGard IUD is effective immediately.

-- The Mirena IUD is effective immediately if inserted within seven days after the start of your period.
-If you have Mirena inserted at any other time during your menstrual cycle, use another method of birth control like a condom, female condom, or spermicide if you have vaginal intercourse during the first week after insertion.
+- Hormonal IUDs are effective immediately if inserted within seven days after the start of your period.
+If you have Mirena or Skyla inserted at any other time during your menstrual cycle, use another method of birth control like a condom, female condom, or spermicide if you have vaginal intercourse during the first week after insertion.
 Protection will begin after seven days.

 What Happens When I Have an IUD Inserted?